FelixOnline/v2/content/articles/2016-4-29-nus-elects-controversial-new-president.md

 The tabloid news has been quick to demonise Bouattia.
 Two years ago, she delayed a NUS motion condemning ISIS to change the wording.
 In a piece for The Guardian, she says the paper’s motion appeared to “condemn all Muslims, not just the terror group”.
 After changes, the motion passed with her support.

-There have been accusations from the mainstream media, students, including Jewish Societies from around the country, accusing her of anti\-semitism.
-A two year old video of her making a reference to the “Zionist\-led media”, and an article in which she calls Birmingham university “something of a Zionist outpost” have not helped her campaign.
-Bouattia has since maintained that her problems with political Zionism should not be confused with anti\-semitism.
+There have been accusations from the mainstream media, students, including Jewish Societies from around the country, accusing her of anti-semitism.
+A two year old video of her making a reference to the “Zionist-led media”, and an article in which she calls Birmingham university “something of a Zionist outpost” have not helped her campaign.
+Bouattia has since maintained that her problems with political Zionism should not be confused with anti-semitism.

 Members of Imperial College Union’s own Jewish Society signed a letter addressed to Bouattia before her win, asking her to clarify why she saw a large Jewish population “as a problem”.

-In attempt to prove the critics wrong, as soon as she was elected she held a meeting with the Union of Jewish students, and has said she will continue to work to show she is not anti\-semitic.
+In attempt to prove the critics wrong, as soon as she was elected she held a meeting with the Union of Jewish students, and has said she will continue to work to show she is not anti-semitic.
 > > **ICU has left the NUS a whopping six times**
 Many have pointed to the media uproar concerning her election as an example of Islamophobia.